MicrosoftDocs/architecture-center/docs/cloud-adoption/migration/execute/assess.md

 ---
-title: "Enterprise Cloud Adoption: Migration Execution"
+title: "Enterprise Cloud Adoption: Migration Assessment Activities"
 description: A process within Cloud Migration that focuses on the tasks of migrating workloads to the cloud
 author: BrianBlanchard
 ms.date: 10/11/2018
 ---

-# Enterprise Cloud Adoption: Migration Execution
+# Enterprise Cloud Adoption: Migration Assessment Activities

 The [Migration section](../overview.md) of the [Enterprise Cloud Adoption framework](../../overview.md), outlines the processes typically required to migrate a datacenter to the cloud.
 This article, expands on the [Migration Execution Process](overview.md)by reviewing activities associated with Assessing a workload within a given iteration.